Just how good is the the Nissan Navara NP300?

 For all the trouble, including being trapped in countless traffic jams, I spend about RM240 a month on Diesel, which is approximately 160L of Diesel in a month, pretty decent for a truck of 2.5cc.

 The on-board fuel indicator estimates my truck consumes 12.5L for every 100km, which is not exactly economical if compared to a normal car, but yeah, good enough for a 4×4.
+To be honest, I’ve never actually hit tthe 12.5L/100KM mark.

 CONCLUSION & WHERE TO BUY